Five Reasons Why You May Feel Lonely In A Relationship— And How To Fix It

 • focus on the good

-These five things can help you put unrealistic expectations to rest.
+These five things can help you put unrealistic expectations to rest and stop feeling lonely in your relationship.

 Know your expectations